YisehakE/bloomberg_accelerator/live_workshops/october_12th_LINKEDLIST/Overview.md

 - Linked List is just point management at the end of the day
 - Sometimes if stuck, think about how the solution would be solved with a array

-## AlgoExpert Questions today...
+## Group Algoexpert problem(s)
 - remove the K node
 - reverse the linkedlist
+- Group members:
+  - Paulo Campolina (Engineer)
+  - Emmanuel Mora
+  - Ude Morah

 ## Removing the K Node from the end
--

-- Given a linked list and value k
+- Given a linked list and value k...

 ### Self reflection
 - Had a hard time understanding what Ude was trying to get at w/ pointers